kozora/senka/readme.md

 * Support Iwagawa
   * etc.
 * Overview for current top 1/2/3/4/5/10/15/20/50/100/500/990 points with highlighting for servers
-  * A page with highlighted end-month tables for all servers for each month ([example](https://twitter.com/yoru02_rbul/status/748485998590341120))
+  * A page with highlighted end-month tables for all servers for each month (starting from September 2015) ([example](https://twitter.com/yoru02_rbul/status/748485998590341120))
 * Average increments charts for servers
 * Implement player pages: info, comments, place and points graphs, increment history, average increments
   * Start with a few players